Hi Everyone,

 And then, there are the associations we have with some shades of pink.

-Adding these visions to the mix, and it’s obvious why many of us don’t conjure up good thoughts about the color pink.
+For these reasons and more, this is why many of us (in the US) don’t conjure up good thoughts about the color pink.

-That is, at least American men.
-I do believe that European men might not have as big of a problem with the color pink.
+Europeans don’t seem to have as big a problem with the color pink.
 And, the British especially seem to love it, based on many walls painted pink I’ve seen.

 For instance, Ben Pentreath of the legendary warm-dusty-pink that I think I came pretty close to matching in this post.

-So, how can we use the color pink in our interiors so that more men will like it?
+So, how can we use the color pink in our interiors so that more of us will like it?

 What I think and what I believe is also great for all pink rooms to some extent is that there’s a masculine Yang to give pink some oomph.